 - 4.3 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse. - 4.4 Staff refers to all those working for or on behalf of the College, full time or part time, in either a paid or voluntary capacity. - 4.5 Children includes everyone under the age of 18.
 We use the term "student to refer to anyone on the college roll, irrespective of their age. - 4.6 Parent refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents. - 4.7 Extremism refers to the Government's 'Prevent Strategy' which defines extremism as: "vocal or active opposition to fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include calls for the death of members of our armed forces in our definition of extremism". - 4.8 Prevent is part of the UK's Counter Terrorism Strategy, preventing people from becoming involved in terrorism or supporting terrorism.
 'Prevent duty guidance for England and Wales: guidance for specified authorities in England and Wales on the duty of schools, colleges and other providers in the Counter-Terrorism and Security Act 2015 to have due regard to the need to prevent people from being drawn into terrorism', HM Government, 2015.
 The Prevent strategy identifies that young people are more likely to be vulnerable to violent extremist or terrorist narratives.
-Schools and colleges have a duty of care to their students and staff which includes safeguarding them from the risk of being drawn into terrorism. - 4.9 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-It can happen in many different ways and settings.
-Radicalisation is the process where someone has their vulnerabilities or susceptibilities exploited towards crime or terrorism most often by a third party, who have their own agenda, who have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.
+Schools and colleges have a duty of care to their students and staff which includes safeguarding them from the risk of being drawn into terrorism.

-Section A.1 Page 5 of 54 Version: November 2021
+Section A.1 Page 5 of 56 Version: September 2022

-Updated MDC January 2022
+Updated MDC October 2022

 Review

-Next Review Due September 2022
+Next Review Due September 2023